 The S90 image quality was better than most cameras of that size, but on the occasions when I took shots with my trusty old Canon 40D I could really tell the difference.
 My daughter arrived in 2011 and I wanted better image quality to record her growing up.
 It was a dilemma.

-The EOS M was a very welcome announcenment, but I had reservations because of negative comments on various websites.
+The EOS M mirrorless camera was a very welcome announcement, but I had reservations because of negative comments on various websites.
 I took the plunge in June 2013 and I am writing this as a fairly new user.
 So far I have been quite impressed.

 It is slightly bigger than my S90, but the APS-C sensor is the same physical size as in my 40D.
 It's a newer design with more megapixels and therefore the image quality should be better than the 40D.

 I bought a kit containing the Canon EF-M 22mm f/2 STM and Canon EF-M 18-55mm f/3.5-5.6 IS STM lenses and also the Speedlite 90EX flash.
 I purchased the Canon EF-EOS M Mount Adapter so that I could also use my EF and Canon EF-S Lenses.

 I had one day to familiarise myself with the camera before going on a short trip.
 In addition to the equipment listed above, I took my Canon EF 70-200mm f/4L IS and Canon EF-S 10-22mm f/3.5-4.5 lenses.

 I plan to add more to this page, but for the time being here are some initial thoughts and impressions.